-Successes- STS proved to be an integral part of the students' daily success.
-13 students enrolled in job training courses.
-126 students earned high school credits and 4 students obtained employment during the 19-20 school year.
+Successes- The high school counselor is an integral part of the students daily success.13 students enrolled in job training courses.
+126 students earned high school credits and 4 students obtained employment during the 2019-20 school year.
+100% foster youth earned credit toward graduation.
+Also, they completed a FAFSA application for college readiness.
+The foster youth liaison will continue to communicate with the school staff,especially about AB167 high school graduation requirements.

 Challenges: CELDT and ELPAC scores can't be compared for growth or reclassification.
-ELA and math scores on MAP have decreased- ELA decreased from 56%(2016-2017) to 47.5% (2017-2018) one year's growth.
-Math decreased from 53% (2016-2017) to 32% (2017-2018) Distance learning was implemented at the end of the 19-20 school year.
-Student engagement was a concern and is the focus for the 2020-2021 school year.
+ELA and math scores on MAP have decreased- ELA decreased from 56%(2016-2017) to 47.5% (2017-2018)one year's growth .
+Math decreased from 53% (2016-2017) to 32% (2017-2018).
+Enrolling foster youth at natural breaks during the school year (i.e. beginning or end of school quarter, spring break, etc.)